 This project convened a multidisciplinary Investigator team and Working Group with expertise in genomic research and biobank management as well as medicine, law, bioethics, and empirical methods.
-The project conducted empirical research on current biobank policies to inform our normative recommendations.
-We refined a preliminary list of biobanks and searched the websites of all identified biobanks for policies on the return of IFs and IRRs.
+The project conducted empirical research on current biobank policies and practices to inform our normative recommendations.
+We refined a preliminary list of biobanks and searched the websites of all identified biobanks for policies on return of IFs and IRRs.
 To supplement the search process, we also e-mailed the manager or director of identified biobanks and requested relevant documents.
-The results of that empirical research are reported by Johnson et al. We also conducted a comprehensive literature search, reviewing relevant regulations, guidance documents, and law.
+The results of that empirical research are reported in Johnson, Lawrenz & Thao.
+We also conducted a comprehensive literature search, reviewing relevant regulations, guidance documents, and law.
 We developed a project website to share bibliographic materials and work products with the Working Group.

-Over the course of the 2-year project, we held four Working Group meetings.
-In addition to Working Group members, the first meeting included a number of other National Institutes of Health (NIH)-funded researchers working on various aspects of return of IFs and IRRs, to compare approaches.
-The second meeting was held in Washington, DC, with participation of key researchers and personnel from NIH and the Centers for Medicare and Medicaid Services (CMS), which administers the Clinical Laboratory Improvement Amendments (CLIA).
+Over the course of the 2-year project we held four Working Group meetings.
+In addition to Working Group members, the first meeting included a number of other NIH-funded researchers working on various aspects of return of IFs and IRRs, to compare approaches.
+The second meeting was held in Washington, DC, with participation of key researchers and personnel from NIH and the Center for Medicare and Medicaid Services (CMS), which administers the Clinical Laboratory Improvement Amendments (CLIA).
 The third meeting included invited presentations on collected case studies, biobank structure and capacity to return IFs and IRRs, and international comparisons.

-Before the fourth meeting, the principal investigator and two members of the project Working Group participated in a session on the return of IFs and IRRs at the annual meeting of the International Society for Biological and Environmental Repositories (ISBER), to elicit input from attendees.
-Our project then held a day-long public conference in Bethesda, Maryland, presenting our project's draft recommendations and individual papers to elicit further feedback.
-The day after the conference, the Working Group met a fourth time to further refine our recommendations in light of the feedback received.
+Prior to the fourth meeting, the PI and two members of the project Working Group participated in a session on return of IFs and IRRs at the annual meeting of the International Society for Biological and Environmental Repositories (ISBER), to elicit input from attendees.
+Our project then held a day-long public conference in Bethesda, MD, presenting our project's draft recommendations and individual papers to elicit further feedback.
+The day after the conference, the Working Group met a fourth time to further refine our recommendations in light of feedback received.
 Final revisions to these recommendations were negotiated by e-mail.
-As is common in consensus articles produced by large multidisciplinary author groups, individual authors may not agree with every point made below.
-However, we reached consensus on the thrust of this article and the article's recommendations.
+As is common in consensus papers produced by large multi-disciplinary author groups, individual authors may not agree with every point made below.
+However, the authors reached consensus on the thrust of this paper and the paper's recommendations.

-PART I: DEFINITIONS
+PART I. DEFINITIONS

 A biobank is a structured resource that holds human biological samples and/or data to facilitate research over time.
-We use the term "biobank" broadly to cover a range of research resources that are sometimes referred to using different terms (see Appendix).
-We thus define biobank to include archived data sets as well as repositories of biological samples maintained for future research use.
-We also include biobanks set up to associate genotype information with phenotype, such as biobanks that link human genomics to electronic medical records, biobanks that link genomic data to neuroimaging scans or other nongenomic data sources, and biobanks that analyze environmental samples or data in relation to human genomics.
+We use the term "biobank" broadly to cover a range of research resources that are sometimes referred to using different terms.
+(See Appendix A) We thus define biobank to include archived datasets as well as repositories of biological samples maintained for future research use.
+We also include biobanks set up to associate genotype information with phenotype, such as biobanks that link human genomics to electronic medical records (EMRs), biobanks that link genomic data to neuroimaging scans or other non-genomic data sources, and biobanks that analyze environmental samples or data in relation to human genomics.